cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 responding to the health needs of team members in a variety of environments.

-Medical professionals deal with trauma, disease treatment and xenobiology, making life-saving decisions and devising long-term care strategies.
+Medical professionals deal with trauma, disease treatment, and xenobiology, making life-saving decisions and devising long-term care strategies.
 Their role extends beyond the treatment of physical wounds;
 they ensure the psychological readiness of their team, maintaining the